 On the interview day, you must bring some documents with you.
-You will be asked some about your background, education, and purpose of your trip to the United States.
+You will be asked about your background, education, and purpose for your trip to the United States.
 You also need to talk about your relationship with the principal visa holder.
-In addition, you, as an applicant for the US R1 visa must also prove your bond to your home country because you are not allowed to reside permanently in the United States.
+In addition, you, as an applicant for the US R2 visa, must also prove your bond to your home country because you are not allowed to reside permanently in the United States.

-How long can you stay under this visa?
+How long can you stay on this visa?